-If your dog's legs collapse, it can be frightening for you both.
-If you’ve stumbled upon this article, you’ve likely been frantically searching “old dog back legs collapsing” and similar terms.
-We’ll talk about some of the most common reasons older dogs lose strength in their back legs and share a few ways you can help your dog cope.
+While watching your dog's back legs collapse is terrifying to experience, it's important to remain calm.
+Panicking will only upset your dog, and there may be a perfectly normal explanation for this collapse.
+We’ll elaborate on some of the most common reasons older dogs lose strength in their back legs and share a few ways you can help your dog cope.
 Here’s what you should know.

 Just like humans, dogs tend to slow down as they age.
 From gray hair to age-related health issues, dogs and humans have much in common.
 As frightening as it is to watch your old dog’s legs collapse, it’s relatively common in older dogs, especially large breeds.
 Here are some of the most typical reasons it may be happening to your fur baby: